 Created by bartender Frank Klein in 1952 at Poor Red's BBQ in El Dorado, California for a newly engaged couple who had driven up to Red's in a brand new Gold Cadillac, the Golden Cadillac is their signature drink and still served up to this very day.
-It's a creamy, frothy concoction of equal parts Galliano, White Crème de Cacao and Cream blended with ice and traditionally served up in a Coupe glass and garnished with chocolate shavings.
-And I don't care what anyone says, it's damn delicious.
+It's a creamy, frothy concoction of equal parts Galliano, white crème de cacao and cream blended with ice and traditionally served up in a coupe style glass and dusted with fresh nutmeg.
+It's damn delicious.

 If you happen to be near El Dorado, take a side trip to Red's where they blend these up every day just like it was still 1952.
 You can also take a few Instagram worthy pics of the Golden Cadillac gifted to Red's by Galliano.

-Blend ingredients with ice until smooth, strain into a chilled Coupe and garnish with chocolate shavings.
+Shake ingredients with ice until smooth, strain into a chilled cocktail coupe and garnish with a dusting of freshly grated nutmeg.

 PLEASE DRINK RESPONSIBLY